 Hi Chad.
 Thanks for all the great information you’ve been offering in your articles.
-I know you receive a lot of questions, but I have 1 more to add to pile.
-I was reading an article the other day that suggested that caffeine will reduce testosterone levels.
+I know you receive a lot of questions, but I have 1 more to add to the pile.
+An article the other day that suggested that caffeine will reduce testosterone levels.
 I know the pre-workout I use has a considerable dose of caffeine in it, so I was wondering if that could be counter-productive to my muscle building progress?
-If so, I was considering switching to some other kind of pre-workout supplement that doesn’t contain caffeine, or stimulants.
+If so, I was considering switching to some other kind of pre-workout supplement that doesn’t contain caffeine or stimulants.
 I would appreciate any advice you might be able to offer.
 Thank you in advance!

 Hi, Gary.
 First off, thank you for the kind words regarding the newsletter!
 That’s a very interesting, but great question!
 Caffeine could be advantageous, or it could be counter-productive depending on just how much caffeine you consume in a day.
 There is a huge chasm between caffeine users and abusers.